Main Office

 5. Begin to accept the new normal.
 As you begin to accept the changes that come with loss, life begins to feel more normal again.
 Your life begins to be filled with other things and other people.
 You find yourself thinking less and less about the person, the grief, and the loss of the relationship.
 However, moving towards acceptance takes time.
 But through acceptance, you begin to find joy in life again.
 You notice evidence of your healing and feel hopeful about life.
 Discovering a new normal may take a while.
 But as you adjust, you notice renewed interest in life and a desire to connect with others again.

 These tips are not in any order, however using them will help your journey through this period of grief and loss.
 It will take time to reorganize your life around what is now different.
-This is the hardest about losing a relationship.
+This is the hardest thing about losing a relationship.
 You may have oriented your life around that relationship.
-And one day, it suddenly wasn’t anymore.
+And one day, it suddenly wasn’t there anymore.

 It’s Different When the Loss is Through Death